-A fabulous fresh summer salad with a sweet and spicy dressing with tender, juicy, grilled chicken on top.
+Farmer's Market Grilled Chicken Salad is a fabulous fresh summer salad with a sweet and spicy dressing and tender, juicy, grilled chicken on top.

 I'm loving going to the market these days, and I'm dazzled by the delightful rainbow of fresh color that greets me each time I approach the produce department.
 Although the pickings are still a bit slim from local North Carolina gardens, it's improving everyday.
 But there's also lots of good stuff being harvested a few states south of us.
 I must say, I'm thrilled to reap the benefits of those Georgia and Florida farmers whose summer is just a step ahead of ours.

 My treasures this week were a box of multi-hued mini tomatoes, large, ripe avocados, fresh corn and tender, baby arugula.
-We really enjoy eating light and lean in the summer and a plan for a delicious salad was developing…
+We really enjoy eating light and lean in the summer and a plan for this Grilled Chicken Salad was developing...

 I love salads featuring grilled chicken in the summer, and after trying different techniques, I've come up with a way to insure delicious super tender chicken breasts.
 I know, I know, those in the "know" say that the thighs are much moister and flavorful, but you know what?
 Everyone around here just really enjoys white meat, so I go with the gang.